“Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.” – Matthew 7:24

 Housing costs in the Washington, D.C. region are the 11th most expensive in the country.

-We need to raise $510,000 ~ $1,200,000.
+We need to raise $510,000 ~ $1,200,000 and are now well on our way.
 Having this amount on hand will enable us to move more quickly when adequate space becomes available.

 # of commitments $ amount of each Total amount